-Tyndall, a spine care specialist with Orthopaedic Specialists of Northwest Indiana in Munster, says the several treatments Certa tried, from medication to injections to surgery, did not relieve his pain.
+Tyndall, a spine care specialist with Orthopedic Specialists of Northwest Indiana in Munster, says the several treatments Certa tried, from medication to injections to surgery, did not relieve his pain.

 Tyndall’s main concern was whether the surgery Certa underwent in Florida had caused permanent damage, he says.